 Mike’s dad’s cousin was married to Tony Sforzini.
 Now you may well be asking yourselves right now, who on earth is Tony Sforzini?
 Allow me to tell you who he was.
 Tony was a make-up artist and was also a make-up supervisor, and he worked on a large number of British classic era films.
 He worked on films from the early 1940’s until the mid 1970’s.

 Tony worked quite often on the British films of the actor and director Laurence Olivier.
 Mike doesn’t know if they were friends or just colleagues, but what is certain is that Tony did work on a large number of Olivier’s films over the years including Hamlet, Henry V, The Prince and the Showgirl and The Entertainer.

 I know that some actors and directors like to work with the same crew a lot, so maybe Laurence Olivier loved his work and kept on requesting that Tony work with him.

 When he was younger, Mike visited Tony at work over in Ireland, this visit was to the set of the film Shake Hands With The Devil (1959).
-On the set Mike watched Tony work his make-up magic, and if that wasn’t exciting enough, Mike also got to meet James Cagney! (you can imagine how envious I was when he told me this) James was there because he was the main star of this film.
+On the set, Mike got to watch Tony work his make-up magic, and if that wasn’t exciting enough, Mike also got to meet James Cagney! (you can imagine how envious I was when he told me this) James was there because he was the main star of this film.

 Mike was aware of who James Cagney was, but he wasn’t really aware at that age of just how big a star this man actually was.
 Mike told me that James spoke to him and that he was very friendly.
-Mike said that if he had been a bit older at the time he met James then he would have most likely asked him lots of questions, and he would have tried to talk to him for a bit longer than he actually did.
+Mike said that if he had been a bit older at the time he had met James, then he would have most likely asked him lots of questions and would have tried to talk to him for a bit longer than he actually did.

 Mike shared with me the following recollections of his visit to the set.